opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. math::

     \texttt{dst} =  \texttt{alpha} \cdot \texttt{src1} ^T  \cdot \texttt{src2} +  \texttt{beta} \cdot \texttt{src3} ^T

+In case of complex (two-channel) data, performed a complex matrix multiplication.

 The function can be replaced with a matrix expression.
 For example, the above call can be replaced with: ::